Graph-Donte-Crypto/IISAnyCors/README.md

 ### Installing

 1. Create subfolder `Bin` in your application folder.
-For example, if your application root is C:\Sites\MyBestSite, you need create C:\Sites\MyBestSite\Bin
+For example, if your application root is C:\Sites\MyBestSite, you need to create C:\Sites\MyBestSite\Bin
 2. Place files IISAnyCors.dll and IISAnyCors.pdb in bin folder from previous step
 3. Go to IIS Manager
 4. Choose you site, go to modules